EARN EXTRA MONEY as an ELECTION WORKER!!

 - Return ballots & other voting items to BOE office

-Voting Location Manager (VLM) (formerly known as Presiding Judge) picks up ballots/supplies the evening before Election Day; and returns ballots/supplies to the BOE office at the close of Election Day, along with a Precinct Election Official (PEO) of the opposite party.
+Voting Location Manager (VLM) (formerly known as Presiding Judge) picks up ballots/supplies the evening before Election Day; and returns ballots/supplies to the BOE office at the close of Election Day, along with a Precinct Election Official (PEO) not of the same political party.

 WHAT TRAINING is required?